What is foam rolling?

 – Many people, especially women, experience bruising when first starting foam rolling, this is common but seek advice if worried by it.

 – Once you’re comfortable with rolling up and down the target area, focus and pause on especially tight or sore spots.
-Breath deeply and only move on when you feel the tissue relax and the pain subside.
+Breath deeply and only move on when you feel the tissue relax and the pain subsides.

 – If you experience any unusual pain or sensations, consult with a qualified medical professional.